sim0njo/docu/docs/PhcModules.md

 to a unique address within it's class, otherwise conflicts will occur.
 Note that some modules use multiple addresses to cover it's functionality.

-Phc2Mqtt is the brigde between the module's binary protocol, and the textual interface with humans.
+Phc2Mqtt is a two-way translator between the module's binary protocol and a textual user interface.

-As such Phc2Mqtt needs to know the physical module types to perform a correct communication with each module.
+As such Phc2Mqtt needs to know the physical module types to correctly encode/decode the binary packets to/from any PHC modules.

-On the human side it offers a textual command/response format that uses a logical module type (log).
+On the user interface side it offers a textual command/response format that uses the logical module types (log), this way the user does not need to worry about the real physical module types.

 Following shows the relation between module class and logical module type:

 | Class | Logical Module Types
 |-------|-----------
-| Input modules | imd, imw, tab, et0
+| (0) Input modules | imd, imw, tab, et0
-| Multifunction modules | utm, bwm, uim, et1, mcc
+| (1) Multifunction modules | utm, bwm, uim, et1, mcc
-| Output modules | omd, omx, jrm
+| (2) Output modules | omd, omx, jrm
-| Analog modules | amd, fui, fu1, fu2
+| (3) Analog modules | amd, fui, fu1, fu2
-| Box modules | ebs, ebr, ebd, mls
+| (4) Box modules | ebs, ebr, ebd, mls
-| Dimmer modules  | dim, dal
+| (5) Dimmer modules  | dim, dal

 ##Project Information
-The information needed by Phc2Mqtt is all put together in the project information file (i.e. project.stm).

 ###Proxy Mode
 When running Phc2Mqtt in Proxy mode it will passively listen on the PHC module bus to report activity